OAFE: your #1 source for toy reviews

 Standing 6½" tall, Captain America fits in nicely with the rest of the Legends; I do wish that ToyBiz had maintained the same scale that they've used since the early '90s, so that the Legends would fit with the rest of the Marvel figures.
 Cap is articulated at the top and bottom of the neck, shoulders, biceps, elbows, glove tops, wrists, torso, waist, hips, thighs, knees, boot tops, ankles and toes.
 33 points, all together.

-Ayyyyyy!
 Captain America is very well sculpted, with muscles straining against his uniform.
-His chest and upper arms are painted to look like the chain mail his costume is built from, and even the "A" on his forehead is sculpted in.
-He's got those ridiculous little wings, and his ears poke out.
-Of course, no Captain America would be complete without his trademark shield.
-In addition to a fold-away clasp that clips on his wrist, the shield has two elastic straps to slip onto his shoulders, Very nice.
+His chest and upper arms are painted to look like the chain mail (or scale mail, more accurately) his costume is built from, and even the "A" on his forehead is sculpted in.
+He's got those ridiculous little wings, and his ears poke out widely.
+The transition between the blue areas of his costume and the stripes on his abdomen is hidden by the torso joint, and similarly, the bottom edge disappears behind his belt.
+Good work, Phil Ramirez!

 The Avengers have always been the superhero equivalent of a football team, and Cap was their greatest quarterback (despite always being a bit of a yokel).
-In Marvel's Ultimate line, however, Cap's less of an anacrhonistic diplomat and more of the kick-ass soldier he always should have been.
+In Marvel's "Ultimate" line, however, Cap's less of an anacrhonistic diplomat and more of the kick-ass soldier he always should have been.
 He may have some outdated ideas, but he's more than capable of being a leader in today's world.

 Like the rest of the Marvel Legends, Captain America comes with a detailed base.
 His is a bullet-riddled section of wall with the top of a damaged tank resting against the stone.
 A large American flag plugs into the tank's hatch or the top of the wall, and there are three pegs for Cap to stand on.